MQCOMP3120-2021/E-commerce-website-Project/README.md

 ### Menu

 The menu page features all the products that the bakery shop sells.
 A search bar is attached to the top of the page, which should allow customers to easily find their targeted items.
+Customers could also filter items based on category through the dropdown options.
 When users click on an item on the list, they will be redirected to the single product view page.

 ### Single Product View